-It must not be overlooked that '' Hermes'' (nearly always correctly spelt, but '' Hernes'', '' Armes'' and '' Hermarines'' are found) occurs in many of the Old Charges.
+It must not be overlooked that "Hermes" (nearly always correctly spelt, but "Hernes", "Armes" and "Hermarines" are found) occurs in many of the Old Charges.
 Coupled with another said to be "Pythagoras" in the venerable "Cooke" MS. and the "W. Watson".
-In most of the others, a person of very variable designation appears, fluctuating round "Hermarines", "Hermarynes", "Hermerines", "Hermerius", "Herminerus", "Hermarynes", "Hermarynes" and the allied one "Hermaxes" look to me like errors for "Ter-maximus", a Latin rendering of the Greek "Trismegistos".
-This last occurs, so far as I know, only in the "Dodd" print of 1739 and the "Inigo Jones MS." The "Cole" print of 1731 spells it "Tresmagistus" and the "Inigo Jones" continues with the queer n is-copying.
-"He was to Osyris" (omitting "Counsellor"??)
+In most of the others, a person of very variable designation appears, fluctuating round "Hermarines", "Hermarines", "Hermarines", "Hermerius", "Hermerius", "Hermarines", "Hermarines", "Co.
+The form "Hermaxmes" and the allied one "Hermaxes" look to me like errors for "Ter-maximus", a Latin rendering of the Greek "Trismegistos".
+This last occurs, so far as I know, only in the "Dodd" print of 1739 and the "Inigo Jones MS." The "Cole" print of 1731 spells it "Tresmagistus" and the "Inigo Jones" continues with the queer mis-copying.
+"He was to Osyris" (omitting "Counsellor"?)
 So at least "Trismagistus" has respectable documentary antiquity.